Health Office » Head Lice

 Head Lice

-School policy states that if a child is found with lice, the parent will be contacted and treatment is expected.
-The student may come back to school the day after treatment but will be checked by the health clerk to make sure the treatment worked.
+• The health clerk will check student's hair upon return to make sure the treatment worked.
 There will be another head check after a week to ensure there is no new infestation.

 In an average school year, more children in the United States will “catch” lice than they will the common cold.
 If you find evidence of lice (either bugs, eggs, or nits), it is vital to treat every person in the household.
 Cleaning the house is essential.
-(See attached checklist)

 In addition to identifying and eradicating lice from the home, it is important to notify the school so that we can effectively and confidentially monitor the situation.
 These outbreaks end faster when there is effective communication between parents and staff.